 - 2 hours 30 minutes from Geneva, Lyon or Grenoble

-Paradiski is not as interconnected as Les 3 Vallées, so if you will likely only go to La Plagne once during your week-long holiday.
+La Plagne and Paradiski is not as interconnected as Les 3 Vallées, so if you will likely only go to La Plagne once during your week-long holiday.
 The Vanoise Express cable car that connects Les Arcs to La Plagne is a bit of a commute, so it gets crowded at the end of the day.
-There are plenty of slopes in Les Arcs however, so don’t let that put you off!
+You can read more about La Plagne here.

-The 3rd large ski domaine in France is Espace Killy, clocking in at over 300km (186 miles) of ski slopes.
+Val d’Isere is part of Espace Killy, the 3rd large ski domaine in France clocking in at over 300km (186 miles) of ski slopes.
 It is also near the high-speed train station of Bourg-Saint-Maurice.

 From Airport to Val d’Isère – Approximate times with no traffic: